 Certain medications may cause RLS.
 Talk to your doctor about other drug options if you take:

-• Do eat tree nuts, seeds, and legumes.
+• tree nuts, seeds, and legumes

 In many cases, RLS can improve with diet and lifestyle changes.
-Although your results will vary depending on the cause of your RLS, certain changes may take a while to show effects.
-If your RSL hasn’t improved or has worsened after a few weeks, consider talking to your doctor about the risks and benefits of prescription drug treatments.
+However, your results may vary depending on the cause of your RLS, and certain changes may take a while to show effects.